programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 ### Editors

 One of the advantages of storing data in a plain-text format is the ease of obtaining appropriate software for viewing and manipulating it.
 For the purposes of this tutorial, you can use any [plain-text](https://en.wikipedia.org/wiki/Plain_text) editor, such as **Notepad** (Windows) or **TextEdit** (Mac OS), but should not use a [WYSIWYG (what you see is what you get)](https://en.wikipedia.org/wiki/WYSIWYG) [word processor](https://en.wikipedia.org/wiki/Word_processor) such as Microsoft Word, as these often insert non-[ascii](https://en.wikipedia.org/wiki/ASCII) characters, such as curly quotation marks, that will prevent your XSL from processing correctly.
+This tutorial will assume you are using Notepad or TextEdit.

-Although Notepad and TextEdit provide everything you need, you may prefer to download a more advanced editor, such as [**Notepad++**](https://notepad-plus-plus.org/download/) or [**Atom**](https://atom.io/).
+Although these will provide everything you need, you may prefer to download a more advanced editor, such as [**Notepad++**](https://notepad-plus-plus.org/download/) or [**Atom**](https://atom.io/).
 These free editors maintain the plain-text format of your data while providing you with different colour schemes (such as green-on-black or brown-on-beige) as well the ability to collapse (hide) sections or easily comment-out (temporarily disable) sections of your code.

-This tutorial will assume you are using Notepad or TextEdit.

 ### Transformers

 Once you have obtained you preferred text editor, you will need to obtain an **XSL transformer**.
 There are two ways to use XSL stylesheets to transform your XML data: on the command line or through an embedded transformer within another programme.
-Although there are many stand-alone programmes for XSL transformation, you can also undertake simple transformations using an internet browsers.
+Although there are many stand-alone programmes for XSL transformation, you can also undertake simple transformations using an internet browser.

 Although Chrome and Safari's security features make in-browser transformations difficult, some other internet browsers, such as ([Internet Explorer](http://windows.microsoft.com/en-gb/internet-explorer/download-ie) and [Firefox](https://www.mozilla.org/en-GB/firefox/new/)), include an **XSL 1.0** transformer, which will provide all of the functionality that you will need for this tutorial.
 If you don't already have one of these browsers on your computer, download and install whichever you feel most comfortable using and then proceed to the next section.

 ## Choosing and Preparing XML Data

 In order to begin transforming XML, you will need to obtain a well-formed dataset.
 Many online historical databases are built upon XML and provide their data freely.
-This tutorial will make use of the [**Scissors and Paste Database**](http:www.scissorsandpaste.net).
+This tutorial will make use of the [**Scissors and Paste Database**](http://www.scissorsandpaste.net).

 The Scissors and Paste Database is a collaborative and growing collection of articles from British and imperial newspapers in the 18th and 19th centuries.
-Its original purpose was to allow careful comparisons of reprints (copies) that appeared in multiple newspapers as well as find similarly themed articles across different English-language publications.
+Its original purpose was to allow for careful comparisons of reprints (copies) that appeared in multiple newspapers as well as to detect similarly themed articles across different English-language publications.
 Like many XML databases, Scissors and Paste contains both data (the article's text), formatting information (such as italics and justification), and metadata.
 This metadata includes documentation about the particular article, such as its pagination and printing date, information about the newspaper in which it was published, and the themes, individuals or locations mentioned in the text.

 As of 2015, the database contained over 350 individual articles, each with attached metadata.
 Although some researchers may need all of this information, most will only be interested in a subsection of the data---a particular year, theme or publication.
 By using XSL, these researchers can quickly filter out the information they do not need or re-arrange the material in the way that is most helpful for their project.
 For example, the module tutor in our introduction or a researcher who wants a simple table of the dates, publications and page numbers of humorous articles within the database.
 Both can be quickly created using XSL.